History of Abkhazia: Post-war Abkhazia

-After the 1992-1993 War the Upper Kodori Valley was the only part of the country that was not controlled by the Abkhazian government.
+After the 1992-1993 war the Upper Kodori Valley was the only part of Abkhazia that was not controlled by the Abkhazian secessionist government.
 It remained under the formal control of Georgian authorities however it was mainly run by a local strongman Emzar Kvitsiani.
 As a result of the 2006 Kodori crisis Georgia reasserted its power in the valley.
-Abkhazians claimed that the infiltration of the territory by Georgian armed units was a violation of the Agreement on the Ceasefire and Disengagement of Forces of May 14, 1994, however Georgia maintained that only police and security forces were employed there.
-Abkhaz forces occupied Kodori Valley in August 2008 as a result of an operation that coincided with the 2008 South Ossetia War.
+Abkhazians claimed that the infiltration of the territory by Georgian armed units was a violation of the Agreement on the Ceasefire and Disengagement of Forces of May 14, 1994, however Georgia maintained that only police and security forces were employed there and thus the agreement was properly observed.

-August 2008 saw another crisis start as South Ossetia in Georgia started hostilities aimed towards secession.
-This violence spread somewhat into the Abkhazia region again, with added stress created by the Russian forces massing.
-Georgia and Russia signed a cease-fire soon after requiring Russia to withdraw.
+August 2008 saw another crisis over South Ossetia between Georgia and Russia.
+The violence spread somewhat into the Abkhazia region again, with added stress created by the Russian forces massing.
+As a result of operation conducted by Abkhaz and Russian forces in August 2008, the Abkhaz forces occupied Kodori Valley, which coincided with the Russo-Georgian war in South Ossetia.
+Georgia and Russia signed a cease-fire soon requiring Russia to withdraw from Georgian territory.
+However, soon after Russia issued recognition of independence of Abkhazia and South Ossetia.

 Meanwhile, the efforts of Russia to isolate Georgian population in Abkhazia from the rest of Georgia continued.
 On 24 October 2008 the railroad bridge of Shamgon-Tagiloni, connecting the city of Zugdidi in Georgia with the Abkhazian Gali district (populated mainly by Georgians) was destroyed.
 According to Georgian and French sources it was done by Russian army; Abkhazian sources maintained it was a Georgian diversion.
 Per Georgian sources on 29 October 2008 Russian forces dismantled another bridge - the one situated between the villages of Orsantia and Otobaia and linking a total of five villages - Otobaia, Pichori, Barghebi, Nabakevi and Gagida, thus the local population was deprived of the opportunity to move freely in the region.

 After the unexpected death of Abkhazian President Sergei Bagapsh on 29 May 2011 after lung surgery, Vice-President Alexander Ankvab became an acting president until winning election in his own right later in 2011.